acacheung/moonshine-cms/src/pages/menu/phase-4.md

 order: 6
 subgroups:
   - description: |-
-      Add one scoop of creme fraiche ice cream to your favorite dessert $4 Add a Belgian waffle to your favorite  dessert $7
+      Add one scoop of eggnog ice cream to your favorite dessert $4 Add a Belgian waffle to your favorite  dessert $7
     items:
       - description: 'Chantilly whipped cream, toasted oat-amaranth streusel'